Zanha9662/Malayalam-Sign-Language-Interpreter/README.md

-# Malayalam Sign Language Interpreter
+# MALAYALAM SIGN LANGUAGE INTERPRETER

 ## Introduction
 This project is a web-based Malayalam Sign Language Interpreter built using Flask and AI.
 It detects hand gestures through a webcam and converts them into text in real time.